Susheel1101/Vision-Pulse/README.md

 Accessible through a simple tap, VisionPulse empowers users from remote villages to urban centers to take a proactive step in health monitoring.

+## App Installation
+To install VisionPulse on your Android device, download the VisionPulse.apk file and follow the installation instructions provided.
+Make sure to enable 'Unknown Sources' in your device's security settings to allow app installation from sources other than the Google Play Store.

 ## The Future of VisionPulse

 VisionPulse is just beginning.
 We envision this application becoming a household staple, an everyday item that's as familiar as a thermometer.
 Our commitment extends beyond the current offerings, with a roadmap that includes: